Garden Tour: Groomed for Success

 There's another advantage to a garden this size: Because the planting beds snuggle close to the windows, the garden can be enjoyed from indoors in all seasons.
 Louise especially appreciates the garden views during cold winter months, when the topiary shapes and evergreen hedges are occasionally dusted with snow.
 "It doesn't snow often in Atlanta, but when it does, the garden looks lovely," she says.

-Echeverias and other succulents (far left) mingle in a large pot.
+Echeverias and other succulents mingle in a large pot.
+They create a green and purple carpet on the surface of the soil.
 These succulents are frost-tender and must be moved to a greenhouse in winter.

-Louise grows standard, or tree-form, roses in pots, which she can move wherever a spot of color is needed.
-The prolific red rose 'Knock Out' is one of her favorites.
+Louise grows standard, or tree-form, roses in pots.
+She can move wherever a spot of color is needed.
+The prolific red rose ‘Knock Out' is one of her favorites.

 Louise gives a dwarf conifer a quick trim with scissors.
 "Pruning begins in mid-March.
 I always prune by hand," she says.